 The Board comprises a number of doctors who are specialists in their field and business and social sector leaders who kindly donate their time to help manage The Foundation.

 The Board of Directors currently comprises of the following members:

 Mr J Harkness

 Mr Harkness was a partner of KPMG for 24 years and National Executive Chairman for five years.
 After leaving KPMG in 2000, he has undertaken roles as a non executive director of listed and unlisted companies.
-Most recently, Mr Harkness was Chairman of Reliance Rail, and a Director of Goodman Group and Sinclair Knight Merz.
-He is currently Chairman of Charter Hall Retail Management Limited (director since August 2003), the management company of Charter Hall Retail REIT.
-John is a member of the Territorial Headquarters and Sydney Advisory Board of the Salvation Army.
+Most recently, Mr Harkness was Chairman of Reliance Rail, a Director of Goodman Group and Sinclair Knight Merz, Chairman and a Director of Charter Hall Retail Management Limited, as well as a member of the Territorial Headquarters and Sydney Advisory Board of the Salvation Army.
 Mr Harkness joined the Board of Directors of the National Foundation for Medical Research and Innovation in 1984 and was appointed Chairman of the Foundation between 2000-2018.
-Mr Harkness is a Fellow of Chartered Accountants Australia and New Zealand and the Australian Institute of Company Directors.
+Mr Harkness is a Fellow of Chartered Accountants Australia and New Zealand and was a Fellow the Australian Institute of Company Directors until 2019.

 Dr J Dixon Hughes OAM